-Addressing this topic, $R\bar{u}m\bar{i}$ introduces the notion of the Divine will (irāda).
-Unlike the Mu'tazilites, he does not hesitate to say that the God wills both the good and the evil ( $F\bar{\imath}$ - $h\bar{\imath}$ , p.179), which is meant to say that the God creates them.
-However, what is the evil (sharr) that Rūmī is speaking of?
+Addressing this topic, Rūmī introduces the notion of Divine will (irāda).
+Unlike the Mu'tazila, he does not hesitate to say that God wills both good and evil ($F\bar{i}$ - $h\bar{i}$, p.179), which is meant to say that God creates them.
+However, what is the evil (sharr) of which Rūmī is speaking?
 On the one hand, it is the real, not the metaphorical evil that he has in mind.
-In this point $R\bar{u}m\bar{t}$ differs from the Mu'tazilites with their universal tendency to treat every evil brought by the acts of God to the human being as majāz (metaphor), not the reality.
+In this point Rūmī differs from the Mu'tazila with their tendency to treat every evil brought by acts of God to the human being as majāz (metaphor), not the reality.
 On the other hand, this evil, since it is evil really (haqīqatan), not metaphorically, is evil 'as such' (bi al-'ayn).
-This standpoint becomes quite evident when Rūmī says: 'The willing of evil (sharr) would have been bad (qabīh) if He willed it for its sake (li-'ayni-hi)' (Fī-hī, p.180), which would be impossible if the evil had not been evil by itself (bi al-'ayn).
-This means that Rūmī does not take advantage of the possibility that Ibn 'Arabī benefits from when he says that everything is exclusively good as such but is either good or evil according to human tastes, affections and dislikes, in short, that everything is good or evil only 'as established' (bi al-wad'), that is, relatively, not absolutely and not substantially.
+This standpoint becomes quite evident when Rūmī says: 'The willing of evil (sharr) would have been bad (qabīh) if He willed it for its sake (li- 'ayni-hi)' (Fī-hī, p.180), which would be impossible if the evil had not been evil by itself (bi al-'ayn).
+This means that Rūmī does not take advantage of Ibn 'Arabī's way of saying that everything is exclusively good as such but is either good or evil according to human tastes, affections and dislikes, in short, that everything is good or evil only 'as established' (bi al-wad'), that is, relatively, not absolutely and not substantially.

-$R\bar{u}m\bar{t}$ goes a different way.
-He says that the evil is willed not for its sake, but rather for the sake of the good.
-This thesis is coupled with another one: no good can be brought to the human being in this world if that human being is not suffering from certain evil.
-As the teacher is willing for the ignorance of his pupils because otherwise he would have been unable to instruct them, as the baker is willing for the hunger of his customers to feed them, as the doctor is willing for the illness of his patients to cure them, - in the same way the God is willing for the evil in the world to bring the good to people ( $F\bar{\imath}$ - $h\bar{\imath}$ , p.179). $R\bar{u}m\bar{\iota}$ even addresses the topic of the ruler and his subordinates, which is the closest analogy of the God-to-man relation, and says that the rulers are willing for the disobedience and even for attacks of the enemies to manifest their power and authority, though they are not pleased by them.
+Rūmī goes a different way.
+He says that evil is willed not for its own sake, but rather for the sake of good.
+This thesis is coupled with another one: no good can be brought to the human being in this world if that human being was not suffering from some evil.
+As a teacher is willing for the ignorance of his pupils because otherwise he is unable to instruct them, as a baker is willing for the hunger of his customers to feed them, as a doctor is willing for the illness of his patients to cure them, -- in the same way God is willing for evil in the world to bring good to His people ($F\bar{i}-h\bar{i}$, p.179).
+Rūmī even addresses the topic of ruler and his subordinates, which is the closest analogy of the Godto-man relation, and says that rulers are willing for disobedience and even for attacks of the enemies to manifest their power and authority, though they are not pleased by them.

-Taking these two theses together, we discover that, according to $R\bar{u}m\bar{\iota}$ , it is impossible to will the good without willing the evil, although the evil is willed only for the sake of the good and never for itself. $R\bar{u}m\bar{\iota}$ is quite definite on that point as he stresses: 'The adversary says [that the God] wills evil in no aspect.
-But it is impossible to will the thing and not to will all its concomitants $(law\bar{a}zim)$ ' $(F\bar{\iota}-h\bar{\iota}, p.179)$ .
+Taking these two theses together, we discover that, according to Rūmī, it is impossible to will the good without willing the evil, although the evil is willed only for the sake of the good and never for itself.
+Rūmī is quite definite on that point as he stresses: 'The adversary says [that God] wills evil in no aspect.
+But it is impossible to will the thing and not to will all its concomitants (lawāzim)' (Fī-hī, p.179).

-This adds a new and very important dimension to the otherwise sharp distinction between the good and the evil drawn by $R\bar{u}m\bar{\iota}$ , since it means that it is impossible to establish the exclusive goodness and to rule out the evil, at least in this world, and that the evil and the good are by their very nature so closely intertwined that they do not come without each other.
-Now $R\bar{u}m\bar{\iota}$ 's position appears much closer to Ibn 'Arabī's monism, and especially to his strategy of the 'perplexed' ( $h\bar{a}$ 'ir) reasoning which shifts from one of the opposites to the other without ever making a stop and treating each as a prerequisite for the other and its concomitant.
+This adds a new and very important dimension to the otherwise sharp distinction between good and evil drawn by Rūmī, since it means that it is impossible to establish the exclusive goodness and to rule out the evil, at least in this world, and that evil and good are by their very nature so closely intertwined that they do not come without each other.
+Now Rūmī's position appears much closer to Ibn 'Arabī's monism, and especially to his strategy of the 'perplexed' ($h\bar{a}$ 'ir) reasoning which shifts from one of the opposites to the other without ever making a stop and treats each as a prerequisite for the other and its concomitant.